remlejo/remlejo/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
 🔭 I'm currently working on my Master's degree in Computer Science at RWTH Aachen University.
-I did my Bachelor's at H-BRS Sankt Augustin - feel free to check out the pinned repository of my Bachelor Thesis.<br><br>🌱 I'm currently learning deep learning structures and fitting data representations as well as planning in AI.<br><br>👨‍🏫 I previously worked as a Tutor for Mathematics and Programming.<br><br>👯 I'm open to exciting working student roles or internships!<br><br>📫 How to reach me: [LinkedIn](www.linkedin.com/in/jonas-elmer-99867b398) or via [email](jonase2112@gmail.com)<br>
+I did my Bachelor's at H-BRS Sankt Augustin - feel free to check out the pinned repository of my Bachelor Thesis.<br><br>🌱 I'm currently learning deep learning structures and fitting data representations as well as planning in AI.<br><br>👨‍🏫 I previously worked as a Tutor for Mathematics and Programming.<br><br>👯 I'm open to exciting working student roles or internships!<br>

 ## 🌐 Socials: